MikePacey/Lancaster-HEC/docs/gpu.rst

 A Note on the Astro Queues
 --------------------------

-The *astro*, *astro-tier1* and *astro-tier2* queues are attached to a single GPU node offering 4 x NVidia L40 GPU cards.
+The *astro*, *astro-tier1* and *astro-tier2* queues are attached to two GPU nodes offering 4 x NVidia L40 GPU cards each.
 These more specialist GPUs are generally available to all HEC users with the following caveats:

 **Performance**: The L40 GPUs perform better than the V100 GPUs for single- and half-precision